salvatorecorvaglia/pwm-bsh/README.md

 ## Features

 - Store and retrieve passwords for different services.
-- Store encrypted passwords in a file (`passwords.enc`).
+- Store encrypted passwords in a single file (`passwords.enc`).
 - Use a master passphrase for encryption and decryption.
-- List the services for which passwords are stored (without revealing the actual passwords).
+- List stored service names without revealing credentials.
+- Secure in-memory handling with temporary decrypted files.
+- Robust encryption/decryption logic using a single encrypted block.

 ## Prerequisites